 I went to Coachella in 2005.
 I was done with festivals after that.
 I'd already given up on really big shows, and while the side stages at Coachella were nice, there were just too many damn people.

 I started getting old.
 Standing through opening bands, the main band, and an encore was becoming harder and harder for my already fragile frame.
 My feet hurt.
 My lower back hurt.
 I just wanted a nice, comfy couch.

-A few weeks after Nicole and I moved to the Bay area, we sent to a show in the city.
+A few weeks after Nicole and I moved to the Bay area, we went to see Blind Pilot play at the Great American Music Hall.
 I think it was my effort to ease the pain of leaving a city and moving to the suburbs.
 The show was on a week night.
 We got home late and got up early for work.
 I was still young, dammit.
 I was still going to shows.

-As far as I can remember, that's the last show we went to.
 That was almost two years ago.
+It was the last show I went to.
 A part of that is because we don't live in the city, so we'd have to drive a good ways to get to shows.
 That could be the thing I miss most about living in Los Angeles: everything was conveniently located.